 8U Jamborees - CAHA’s goal is to provide 8U Cross-Ice Jamboree opportunities throughout the Affiliate so players do not need to travel outside of CAHA.
 Each Association is encouraged to attend as many 8U Cross-Ice Jamborees in the CAHA geography as possible.
 These Jamborees will be publicized by CAHA and follow the CAHA Guidelines for 8U Cross-Ice Jamborees.
 Jamborees may be held in a Scramble or Team format.

-For any 8U team that wants to attend a tournament or 8U Jamboree outside of CAHA, they must follow these guidelines in selecting any tournament or 8U Jamboree that they attend:
+For any 8U team that wants to leave the CAHA geography to attend a tournament, exhibition game, 8U Jamboree, or any other reason outside of CAHA, they must follow these guidelines.

-All travel permit requests should be sent to Brian Mehm, CAHA Secretary, email@example.com for approval.
+All travel permit requests should be sent to Terri Mills, Associate Registrar, at email@example.com for approval.